Yusuf A. Hannun: Subsequent career

-Research Contributions, Honors, and Awards
+Research Contributions, honors and awards

 In the field of bioactive sphingolipids, Hannun has contributed over 500 academic research articles and reviews, and published a number of books.
 In 2004, he was elected as a fellow in the American Association for the Advancement of Science.
 In 2006, he was given the South Carolina Governor's award for scientific research.
 In 2011, he was awarded the ASBMB Avanti award for excellence in research.
 The contributions of Hannun and his wife Lina M. Obeid to sphingolipid research were recognized by a Lifetime Achievement Award at the 16th International Conference on Bioactive Lipids in Cancer, Inflammation and Related Diseases - the first time that it was given as a joint award.

 Personal life

 While at the American University of Beirut, Hannun met his wife Lina M. Obeid, a fellow physician scientist and biomedical researcher who also made seminal contributions to the sphingolipid field.
 Their triplet children, Reem, Marya, and Awni, have all found careers in research.
-Obeid passed away in November 2019 from complications of lung cancer.
+Obeid died in November 2019 from complications of lung cancer.